Services

 • All design files are updated to reflect any modifications to the prototype circuit board.

 • On final payment, the customer owns all source design files: schematic, BOM, PCB layout files, gerbers, embedded source code, FPGA design.
-Now any contract manufacture can manufacture your production boards.

 manufacturing and turnkey solution efforts